hove-io/navitia_sdk_docs/docs/bookmark/ios/index.md

 | --- | --- | --- |
 | `address` | [`SharedData.FavoriteAddress`](#favorite-address) | Favorite address to create |

-- Create a new favorite journey.
+:material-arrow-right: Create a new favorite journey.
 Returns a boolean if the creation has succeed or not.

 ``` swift
 func addFavoriteJourney(_ journey: SharedData.FavoriteJourney) -> Bool